 Everyone wants to be the best, so outrageous claims of supremacy are as old as time.
 In IT, these claims often revolve around synthetic benchmarks chosen to highlight a system’s performance.
 Buyers have grown wary of these claims, smartly asking to try before they buy.
-But predictability is even more important than real-world testing, and this is particularly difficult for … [Read more...] about Predictable Performance Beats Maximum Speed Any Day
+But predictability is even more important than real-world testing, and this is particularly difficult for storage systems to achieve.

 The storage industry was abuzz yesterday with news that SanDisk will buy Fusion-io for $1.1 billion.
 Lots of folks seem confused by this, but I think that’s because they don’t know who SanDisk really are.
 After having been exposed to both companies’ management, products, and strategy, I think this is a great fit and excellent news for the storage […]

 No small storage company has had more press coverage and “buzz” than “ioMemory” maker, Fusion-io.
-I have long marveled at the company’s ability to attract attention, but this has rubbed some analysts wrong.
-As component vendors enter their space, how can a premium company with proprietary products compete over the long term?
-The Facts of the Flash Market Fusion-io sells … [Read more...] about Can Fusion-io Survive Commoditization?
+I have long marveled at the company’s ability to attract attention, but this has rub some analysts wrong.
+How, they argue, as component vendors enter their space, can a premium company with proprietary products compete over the long term?